divinson14/A-Hospital-DataBase-Management-Application/README.md

 # My-Project-
-DataBase Management of a Hospital
+DataBase Management of a Hospital .
-Package used : Tkinter , Pillow , psycopg2 ,cryptography
+Package used : Tkinter , Pillow , psycopg2 and cryptography.
-Database used : Postgresql
+Database used : Postgresql.
-Function available : Insert an information and search an information of the patient
+Function available :  Insert patient information and search patient information.
-#TODO Establish a  security pattern so as to protect personal information of patient
+#TODO  Establish a security framework to protect patients’ personal information.